-Let's assume you don' want to wait 7-10 years in order to have a good credit report.
-You can have most negative items removed by just being persistent in disputing your credit history as reported.
+Let's assume you don't want to wait 7-10 years in order to have a good credit report.
+You can have most inaccurate negative items removed by disputing them with the credit bureaus.

 Step 1.
-As a preliminary, file letters of dispute directly with any creditors with whom you have a current problem of payment.
+As a preliminary, contact any creditors with whom you have a current problem of payment.
 Is there some reason for dissatisfaction in the goods or services?
 Can you return the product?
 Can you work out a payment plan that you can meet?